digihealthucsd/postable-spirometry/hardware-designs/assembly-guide/README.md

 ![join_outlet_body3](images/b3_1.jpg)

 7. Tape the outlet to fit over the inner hole of the upper base (body-3 component) of the whistle.
-   * If desired for use, the sticker paper skin can be instead applied around the outlet, with the tabbed pieces folded back.
+   * (Optional) If desired for use, the sticker paper skin can be instead applied around the outlet, with the tabbed pieces folded back.
 When joining these pieces, the tabs will be flush with and stick to the surface of the upper base.
 Tape can then be applied over the same seam of the components to ensure a proper seal between the upper base and outlet.

 ![finish_whistle](images/final.jpg)